Table of contents

 Today’s passwords are no longer a reliable defense against hackers.
 The same password is frequently used across numerous applications.
 As a result, there is a reasonable risk that hackers may access numerous accounts if one of the passwords is compromised via phishing, leaked, or stolen.
 They can collect private client, financial, or intellectual property data.

-Passwords are entirely removed in password less authentication solutions, providing defense against the two most common types of cyberattacks: phishing and brute force attacks.
-Furthermore, there are no credentials for employees to provide using this authentication mechanism, even if they get phishing emails or text messages.
+Passwords are entirely removed in password-less authentication solutions, providing defense against the two most common types of cyberattacks: phishing and brute-force attacks.
+Furthermore, employees do not need to provide credentials using this authentication mechanism, even if they receive phishing emails or text messages.

 3) Reduced Long Term Costs